kemmel-dev/KBD67mkiiRGB-Custom-Layout/README.md

 # KBD67mkiiRGB-Custom-Layout
 This repo holds the keymap file containing the custom layout for my KBD67mkiiRGB.

+My current keymap can be found in the folder '4-layered-layout'

 # Current Layout:

 ## Layer 0